DimitriPalmer22/Studio-Docs/Projects/Summer Project/Audio/Initial Music Notes.md

 ### Where Can Different Music Tracks Play?

-- The reginning room
+- The room where the player begins from
-- Shop room
+- The Shop room
-- Upgrade room
+- The Upgrade room
-- In the middle of combat
+- Rooms w/ combat
 	- Normal combat rooms
 	- The larger, more intense combat rooms at the end of each floor
 - During dialogue
-- Main menu
+- Main menu screen

 ### Genre